mikeisfree/bsky-movie-guesser/memory-bank/productContext.md

-# Product Context: Bsky Movie Guesser
+# Product Context: BlueTrivia

 ## Why This Project Exists

-The Bsky Movie Guesser bot creates an engaging, interactive experience for BlueSky users by providing a fun, low-barrier game that anyone can participate in.
+The BlueTrivia bot creates an engaging, interactive experience for BlueSky users by providing a fun, low-barrier game that anyone can participate in.
 The project aims to:

 1. Foster community engagement on the BlueSky platform
-2. Provide entertainment through movie trivia
+2. Provide entertainment through various trivia categories
 3. Create a recurring activity that users look forward to
 4. Demonstrate creative bot usage in the BlueSky ecosystem